 Liberty (with clarification) - As previously stated, Liberty supports the inclusion of “non-pipe alternatives,” assuming the non-pipe alternative is determined to be affordable and feasible by the local distribution company and has been reviewed and approved by the Department in the context of the GSEP.
 However, the proposed language should not be limited to building utility-scale non-emitting renewable thermal energy infrastructure but should encompass a broader range of potential non-pipe alternative projects/solutions.

 National Grid (with clarification) - National Grid supports if language is expanded to include all types of NPAs.
 As proposed the language is biased towards network geothermal.

+Conservation Law Foundation: This is consistent with the Department’s considerations in DPU 20-80, especially where it t seeks to “address the practicality of […] strategies […] including modification of line extension policies that assume long-term sales revenue, shifting revenue from traditional rate base to performance-based mechanisms that incent reduced emissions, and rate structures that protect LMI customers.”
+(DPU 20-80-B Order at 58).

 Opposed by: Massachusetts Attorney General’s Office; LEAN/NCLC; NEGWA/USW